Academy of Public Administration and Governance

-Academy of Public Administration and Governance (APAG, Vietnamese: Học viện Hành chính và Quản trị công), formerly National Academy of Public Administration (NAPA), is a special-class public service unit within Vietnam's national education system, operating under the Ministry of Home Affairs.
-As a key national academy, it holds legal status and serves as Vietnam's central institution for training and fostering officials, civil servants, and state managers in public administration, leadership, and management.
+Academy of Public Administration and Governance (APAG; Học viện Hành chính và Quản trị công), formerly National Academy of Public Administration (NAPA), is a special-class public service unit within Vietnam's national education system, operating under the Ho Chi Minh National Academy of Politics.
+As a key national academy, it serves as Vietnam's central institution for training and fostering officials, civil servants, and state managers in public administration, leadership, and management.

 NAPA also conducts research and provides policy consultation for the Ministry of Home Affairs and the Government of Vietnam.

 On September 15, 2022, the Vietnamese government issued Decree No. 63/2022/ND-CP to merge Hanoi University of Home Affairs into NAPA.
 This merger, formalized by Decision No. 27/2022/QD-TTg on December 19, 2022, took effect on January 1, 2023.

-Brief introduction

-Full name: (Vietnam) National Academy of Public Administration, predecessor: School of Administration, abbreviation: HVHCQG/NAPA, traditional song: "Where the Future Designs", nickname: Oxford Xuân La - Xuân Đỉnh, founding time: May 29, 1959, school code: HCH, type: Academy, system: Public, Vietnamese name: Học viện Hành chính Quốc Gia (Việt Nam), under to: Ministry of Home Affairs, country: Vietnam, the slogans are: "Proud of tradition, looking forward to the future and for the cause of development", "Real learning, real exams to get real work in life".
-The first principal of the school is: Tô Quang Đẩu and the current director is: Associate Professor, Dr. Nguyễn Bá Chiến.
-The school currently has its headquarters located in the Northern region (Hanoi capital) and branch campuses in the Central region (Huế city of Thừa Thiên - Huế province; Đà Nẵng city; Quảng Nam province), the Central region - Central Highlands (Buôn Ma Thuột city of Đắk Lắk province; Đà Lạt city of Lâm Đồng province) and the Southern region (Hồ Chí Minh city).
-(Vietnam) National Academy of Public Administration belongs to the group of national key universities and academies of Vietnam.